Complete Compliance Posting Solution – the Oklahoma All-On-One™ Labor Law Poster

 CPC tracks proposed laws and regulations all year long so that you can be prepared for new laws that may affect your workplace and posting obligations.
 Changes that are reflected on the Oklahoma Labor Law Posters include:

-The 2020 Oklahoma Labor Law Posters contain:
+2021 Oklahoma Labor Law Posters contain the following:

 - Oklahoma Minimum Wage Act